AidinShekari/Alibaba-Ticket/README.md

 # **🚀 Quick Start**
-Clone the repository: git clone https://github.com/DarkZo0m/alibaba-ticket Navigate to the project directory: cd alibaba-ticket-finder Install the required packages: npm install
+Clone the repository: git clone https://github.com/DarkZo0m/alibaba-ticket Navigate to the project directory: cd alibaba-ticket Install the required packages: npm install
 Configure the application by updating the config.json file with your desired URLs and webhook URL.
 Run the application: node index.js